 Help from Chase credit card hardship program.

-More consumers need help paying their past due credit card debts or monthly bills, and Chase offers a credit card hardship program that can assist.
-Many people do not know about this program, but below you will find some real life examples of how it has helped people.
+More consumers need help paying their past due credit card debts or monthly bills.
+JP Morgan Chase offers a credit card hardship program that can assist.
+Many people do not know about this program which can offer relief, deferrals, or payment plans or other assistance.
+But below you will find some real life examples of how Chase Bank has helped people.
 Solutions ranging from interest rate reductions to principal balances waived, extensions, and more are offered as part of the hardship program from JP Morgan Chase.

 These are just a few stories.
-There are thousands of others who have been assisted by its hardship program.
-Some of the other examples of financial assistance offered by Chase may include waiving late fees and other charges.
+There are thousands of others who have been assisted by its emergency hardship program.
+Some of the other examples of financial assistance offered by Chase may include waiving late fees forbearance or reducing other charges.
 Others have benefited when the bank reduced their interest rates down to as low as zero percent for up to 60 months.
 They offer a variety of payment plans to customers who need help.
-Chase last year provided assistance and hardship programs for more than 600,000 customers, according to a statement from the bank.
+Chase last year provided assistance as well as hardship programs for hundreds of thousands of low to moderate income customers.
+Find more information and phone numbers below.

 Details on assistance from Chase

 Chase is currently offering its customers several options to deal with a hardship.
 Among them they will waive over-limit and late fees, restructure credit card balances to reduce a customers interest rate, and they will also even extend customer repayment terms.
+There are also programs from Chase that will defer payment to a later date.
 Each one of these options is meant to address a specific situation.

 Examples of savings